Skip to main content

 It is recommended to use kbcli to create an ApeCloud MySQL Proxy Cluster.

-1. Install and enable the etcd addon.
-You need to install the etcd addon first since the etcd addon is not installed by default.
-Refer to User addons for details.
+1. Install and enable the etcd Addon.
+You need to install the etcd Addon first since the etcd Addon is not installed by default.
+Refer to Addons installation tutorial for details.

 kbcli addon index list